dstreev/vagrant/README.md

 # Vagrant HDP VM Cluster Buildout
 ===========

 For the impatient, checkout the [Quick Start Guide](quick_start.md).
 This will get you up and running quickly.

-I you have questions, keep reading.
+If you have questions, keep reading.

+I did this so I could build-out consistent VM's to test out multiple scenario's regarding HDP installations.
+The process is based on [Chef](http://docs.opscode.com), so I believe the process can be used to support full scale cluster buildouts for groups using "Chef".
+I used this process to vet out the ["Local-Repo" process](hdp_repo).

-Vagrant configurations for VM and VM Cluster configurations.
+# Vagrant configurations for VM and VM Cluster configurations.

 [Vagrant](http://www.vagrantup.com) is used to automate the provisioning of hosts via "VirtualBox" or "VMware Fusion".
 To start, you need a base VM.
 The references I used are below, but save yourself some time and headache by downloading the VirtualBox base machine I've created from Dropbox.
 Link below.